Knowledge base

 What to do if the account is blocked?

-If your FTP account is suddenly blocked, you will receive an email; follow the procedure indicated in it to unlock the situation.
+If your FTP account is suddenly blocked, you will receive an email; follow the procedure indicated in the email to resolve the issue.
 In particular:

-- Clean your site and analyze what you wanted to send to the server.
+• Clean up your site and analyze what you want to send to the server.

-- The cause of most hacks comes from a security deficit in outdated web applications or weak passwords.
+• Most hacks are caused by security vulnerabilities in outdated web applications or weak passwords.

-To prevent your site from being hacked and blocked again, perform the following actions:
+To prevent your site from being hacked and blocked again, take the following steps:

-In no case should you republish the same contaminated files on your hosting as the site would be blocked again.
+Do not republish the same infected files on your hosting, as the site would be blocked again.

-- Update the web applications (WordPress, Joomla, etc.) and extensions used.
+• Update the web applications (WordPress, Joomla, etc.) and the extensions you are using.

-- Change the password of all your FTP accounts.
+• Change the password for all your FTP accounts.

-- Change the password of MySQL database users.
+• Change the password for MySQL database users.

-- Use a different, complex password each time, with at least 8 characters.
+• Use a different, complex password each time, with a minimum of 8 characters.

-- Install and use an up-to-date antivirus (regardless of the operating system).
+• Install and use an up-to-date antivirus program (regardless of the operating system).

-If your site does not work after cleaning, it may be necessary to replace some deleted files with healthy files.
+If your website is not working after a cleanup, you may need to replace some of the deleted files with healthy files.

 Has this FAQ been helpful?